Last updated on April 3rd, 2023 at 10:35 am

 Before you use a propane torch, get in touch with the fire department in your area for safety guidelines as it is potentially dangerous.
 It’s suitable for outdoor areas where you may have removed your pet’s feces or noticed an infestation of worms.

-Using a steam cleaner on your carpet, curtains and furniture will instantly kill the roundworm eggs.
-Remember to vacuum before and after, then dispose of the waste immediately.
+Using a steam cleaner on your carpet, curtains, and furniture will instantly kill the roundworm eggs.
+Get a powerful steam cleaner like the Dupray Neat Steam Cleaner that works on both fabrics and surfaces.
+And remember to vacuum the area before and after, then dispose of the waste immediately.

 Boiling water will kill the roundworm eggs on your kitchen surfaces, the floor, bathtubs, and other areas within the home where it’s safe to pour hot water.